chandanhpcic/docs/source/contribute.rst

 ::

-  pkg install -y opnsense-devel
+  pkg install -y reticen8-devel

 And to revert back to the production version:

 ::

-  pkg install -y opnsense
+  pkg install -y reticen8

 That is all there is to it to test the latest development release.